Hsieh Yung-yo

 Hsieh Yung-yo (謝永郁, born 23 October 1934) is a Taiwanese professional golfer.

+Career

 Hsieh had great success playing throughout Asia, winning 16 national opens.
 Most of those victories were on the Far East Circuit, later known as the Asia Golf Circuit, where he was also the circuit champion on four occasions.
 He also played on the Japan Golf Tour, winning twice.